dwrobel/flatcam/README.md

 20.08.2019

-- added ability to do copper clearing through NCC Tool on Geometry objects also
+- added ability to do copper clearing through NCC Tool on Geometry objects
+- replaced the layout from Grid to Form for the Reference objects comboboxes in Paint Tool and in NCC Tool

 19.08.2019